Queenie Ashton: Personal life

-Ashton married Lionel Lawson in 1931 (who died in 1950), a violinist, who became leader of the Sydney Symphony Orchestra; they had a daughter, nurse Janet Lawson, in 1933 and a son, Tony Lawson, in 1935.
-They divorced in 1940.
+Ashton married Lionel Lawson, a violinist, in 1931.
+He became leader of the Sydney Symphony Orchestra; they had a daughter, nurse Janet Lawson, in 1933 and a son, Tony Lawson, in 1935.
+They divorced in 1940 and he died in 1950.

 Ashton remarried in 1946 to Frederick John Cover, a theatrical agent, and founder and managing director of the actors' casting firm, Central Casting.

-She died on 21 October 1999, in Carlingford, New South Wales, aged 95.
+She died on 21 October 1999, in the Sydney suburb of Carlingford, New South Wales, aged 95.